 Currently available sensors, however, severely limit the spatial and temporal resolution of measurements.
-Computational cross-correlation techniques, adopted from traditional laser-based imaging and PIV techniques in different fields of experimental fluid mechanics [2], suffer from a poor quality of reconstructed image sequences and from a high level of noise.
-Moreover, by using established cross-correlation methods, it is neither straightforward to replace in a mathematically consistent way frame-by-frame processing by spatio-temporal image analysis in order to aggregate motion information over an entire image sequence, nor to take into account physical principles governing the imaged fluid flow.
+Computational cross-correlation techniques, adopted from the traditional laser-based optical PIV and used in different fields of experimental fluid mechanics [3], suffer from poor signal to noise in the reconstructed image sequences.
+Moreover, the established cross-correlation methods make it difficult to mathematically quantify motion information over an entire image sequence in a consistent frame-by-frame analysis of the spatio-temporal flow characteristics.
+As such, it becomes important, but yet challenging, to incorporate the physical principles governing the imaged fluid flow.

-$[\]star$ EB and CS appreciate financial support by the German Research Foundation (DFG).
+$^{^{\}star}$ EB and CS appreciate financial support by the German Research Foundation (DFG).